Hyundai Kona vs Subaru Crosstrek

 The Hyundai Kona goes with bold, youthful styling while the 2019 Subaru Crosstrek’s styling is inspired by the rugged, off-road-themed styling of its larger sibling – the Outback.

 Let’s explore the other differences between these two small SUVs in greater detail.

-According to Subaru of America, the 2019 Subaru Crosstrek starts at $21,895 for its base 2.0i models, and the price can go all the way up to $27,195 for its Limited model (excluding destination and delivery charges).
+The 2021 Subaru Crosstrek starts at $22,245 for its base model, and the price can go all the way up to $27,995 for its Limited model (excluding destination and delivery charges).
 A hybrid version is also available should you be willing to part with $35,345.